 Make sure to build your fire for offset heat.
 We are gently slow cooking the tenderloin, not treating it like a steak for a high and fast cook.
 Once the embers are holding temperature, be ready to add wood chunks and the meat.

-Tying (or trussing as the chefs call it) the tenderloin helps to retain the shape.
+Tying (or trussing as the chefs call it) the tenderloin helps to retain it’s shape.
 There is often a thicker end and a thinner end (where you slice the filet mignon from).

 Using butcher’s twine and tying the big cut off every inch or so helps to maintain its slender figure for a pretty presentation when serving.